There are a number of techniques for reporting on and analysing your events and participants.

 Out of the box, CiviCRM comes with four reports designed to help you analyse events.
 Of these, Event Participants List is the most useful.
 It will display both participant and individual data and all custom data.
 All of these can also be used as filters.

 The Event Income Detail and Event Income Summary work together to show details of revenue from events.
-The summary report is suitable for showing total income for a series of events, all your conference in 2011, for example.
+The summary report is suitable for showing total income for a series of events, such as all of your conferences in 2011, for example.
 Clicking on one of those events will give you more details about the event breakdown of the income per role and per status.
 It can also be displayed in graphical form as Pie Chart or Bar Chart.

 Create an event report from a template¶